pic-ai-robotic-chemistry/multi-bot-coordinator/multi-robot-multi-task_scheduling/README.md

 # Multi-robot-multi-task scheduling module

-This repository contains the code for the multi-robot-multi-task scheduling module.
+This repository contains the code for the multi-robot-multi-task scheduling module in our [paper](https://chemrxiv.org/engage/chemrxiv/article-details/66b50a2c01103d79c53fed30).
 The file structure is as follows:

 ## Directory tree
 > + simulaton
->   + Code folder for generate simulation result in paper
+>   + Code folder for generate simulation result
 > + real_scheduling
 >   + Code folder for real scheduling
 > + README.md